-Bridal Makeup Looks For East Asians
+Bridal Makeup Tips For East Asians

-2 June 2008
+June 2, 2008

-Hong Kong brides like to keep it natural and light, especially during the day.
-The look is very soft and feminine.
+Hong Kong brides like to keep the look natural and light, especially during the day.

-You will rarely see any dark smoky colors or harsh lines on the eyes.
+The look is very soft and feminine and you will rarely see any dark smoky colors or harsh lines on the eyes.
 Instead, a lot of soft, shimmery pastels are used.
 Some colors to really bring out brown eyes are pink, lavender, minty green, light blue and silver.
 A long-lasting eyeliner, an eyelash curler and a waterproof mascara are a must.
 You can also use false lashes for the day but remember to pick a pair that lengthens without being too over the top.
 Lining your lower lashes with an off-white/beige pencil will also make your eyes pop.

 To create a healthy flush as spotted on Janice Man on the left, try colors like baby pink and soft peaches.
 Smile big and apply directly onto the apples to create a cute doll look.